Qatar Country Commercial Guide

 All importers are required by law to have an import license.
 Import licenses are issued only to Qatari nationals, or to the Qatari partner in a limited liability partnership and must be registered with the Ministry of Commerce and Industry.
 This regulation also applies to wholly foreign owned entities operating in Qatar.
 All imported meats, including beef and poultry products, require a health certificate issued by the country of export and a “Halal” slaughter certificate issued by an approved Islamic center in that country.

-To clear goods from customs zones at ports or land boundaries in Qatar, importers must submit a variety of documents, including a detailed customs declaration, bill of lading, certificate of origin, pro forma invoice and import license.
+To clear goods from customs zones at ports or land boundaries in Qatar, importers must submit a variety of documents, including a detailed customs declaration, bill of lading, certificate of origin, pro-forma invoice and import license.
 Information on specific requirements should be obtained from the Customs and Ports General Authority.
 Inspection of goods is generally conducted at the customs station, or as directed by the Director General, in the presence of the owner or his representative.

-Additional Import Regulations:
+Additional Import Regulations

 Since April 1, 2011, Qatar Customs has required official invoices, an official certificate of origin (COO), and packing lists for shipments destined to Qatar (airport and seaport).
 Shipments without these documents will not be cleared under any circumstances and shall be returned to origin.

-It is mandatory to write the HS CODE of the commodity in the official invoices and COO, otherwise shipment will not be accepted for clearance.
+It is mandatory to write the HS CODE of the commodity in the official invoices and COO, otherwise the shipment will not be accepted for clearance.
 ‘COUNTRY OF ORIGIN’ OR ‘MADE IN’ fields are mandatory for each piece, on materials, and on cartons.
-The ‘COUNTRY OF ORIGIN’ OR ‘MADE IN MARK’ details on the shipment should match the information on the official invoice, COO, and on the materials (Any discrepancies will cause the shipment to be returned to the origin).
+The ‘COUNTRY OF ORIGIN’ OR ‘MADE IN MARK’ details on the shipment should match the information on the official invoice, COO, and on the materials (any discrepancies will cause the shipment to be returned to the origin).

-For goods originating from Europe: mention clearly on the COO the country of origin.
+For goods originating from Europe, mention clearly on the COO the country of origin.
 Example: ‘Country of Origin: European Community – UK’.
 If the products are made in two countries, the country of origin should be both countries in the COO, invoice, and on the materials.
 Example: ‘European Community – UK & POLAND’.”

 General Authority of Customs